DopplerUniversity/vercel-gitops-secrets-nextjs/README.md

 ### Vercel

-Click the below button create the application in Vercel:
+Click the below button to create the application in Vercel:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FDopplerUniversity%2Fvercel-gitops-secrets-nextjs&project-name=gitops-secrets-nextjs&repo-name=vercel-gitops-secrets-nextjs)